 An important breast cancer screening test is available to women across Alaska.

-The coach is 34 feet long, self-contained, and heated, with waiting and changing area for patients.
-Mammography imaging is performed using the Hologic Selenia Full-Field Digital Mammography machine, with a complete exam taking about 15 minutes.
+A mobile mammogram is simply a 2D or 3D digital screening mammogram that is performed inside the PIC mobile mammography coach.
+The coach is 34 feet long, self-contained, and heated, with a waiting and changing area for patients.
+Mammography is performed using the Hologic Dimensions Full-Field Digital Mammography machine, with a complete exam taking about 15 minutes.